bhaswarey/AIML-Portfolio-Likelihood-Accepting-Coupon/README.md

 ## 2.2 Early Data Exporation and Data Quality Check

 Next step is to check the quality of the data.
-For example, since many of the column/variable is categorical, the summary of the data can be checked for the types in each categories.
+For example, since many of the column/variable is categorical, the summary of the data is checked for the types in each category.
 By doing this, the step needed for data cleaning or to be transformed is identified.
-For example, check for missing/empty values.
+For example, checking for missing/empty values.

 Following is the summary statistics (mean, median, min, max, etc.) of the data: